-Use these questions and the activities that follow to get more out of the experience of reading The Westing Game by Ellen Raskin.
+Use these questions, and the activities in The Westing Game Literature Circle Questions printable, to get more out of the experience of reading the book by Ellen Raskin.

 - Which tenant was chosen by mistake?
 What was Sam Westing's mistake?

 - Sam Westing turns out to be a man with many different identities.
 What five different names and identities does he use?

 - At the end of the story, how is Judge Ford able to finally repay her debt to Sam Westing?

 - After the second bomb in Chapter 13, Angela and Theo have a conversation in which they discuss their separate future plans.
 What did Theo and Angela confide to each other?
 What do we learn about them here?
 Why couldn't Angela answer Theo's question?

 - At her bridal shower, why do you think Angela turned the gold box containing the bomb toward herself?

 - Who did the burglar turn out to be, and why do you think he or she stole the jewelry and the clock?

 - Did you feel sorry for any of the characters here?
 Why?
 How would you help that character if you could?

 - Turtle, or T. R. Wexler as she came to be called, always kept her secret about Sam Westing, even from her own family, including her husband Theo.
 Why do you think she kept the secret?
 What would you do in her shoes?
 Can you imagine keeping such a secret from the people most important to you?